 The amounts allocated to the performance obligations for the three research programs will be recognized on a proportional performance basis through the completion of each respective estimated research term of the individual research programs.
 The amounts allocated to the material right for the antibody target swap option will be recognized either at the time the material right expires or, if exercised, on a proportional performance basis over the estimated research term for that program.
 The amounts allocated to the participation on each of the committees will be recognized on a straight-line basis over the anticipated research term for all research programs.
-As of March 31, 2022, there was \$20.8 million of aggregate transaction price allocated to remaining performance obligations.
+As of June 30, 2022, there was \$17.2 million of aggregate transaction price allocated to remaining performance obligations.
+In addition, as of June 30, 2022 both target swap options have expired and these performance obligations are complete.